Node.js and Express Tutorial for Beginners

 });

-Run this code using the following command.
+Run the code using the command:

 node app.js